 Next.js Routing: A Complete Beginner Guide

 Welcome to the world of Next.js routing!
 Routing is the backbone of any web application.
-It's the invisible structure that allows users to navigate seamlessly through different pages and content.
-It plays a crucial in building user-friendly and dynamic web experiences.
+Its invisible structure allows users to navigate seamlessly through different pages and content.
+It is crucial in building user-friendly and dynamic web experiences.

-Next.js, a popular React framework has always provided developers with a promising solution for achieving both performance and user-friendliness.
+Next.js, a popular React framework, has always offered developers a promising solution for achieving performance and user-friendliness.

 In 2024, Next.js introduced a new App Router, which takes routing to the next level.
 It simplifies and enhances the way you handle navigation in your web applications.
-It comes with features like shared layouts, nested routing, loading states, error handling, and more.
+It has features like shared layouts, nested routing, loading states, error handling, and more.

-In this tutorial, we'll get into the fundamental concepts of routing for the web and how to handle routing, explaining what it is, how it works, and why you should care.
+In this tutorial, we'll learn the fundamental concepts of routing for the web and how to handle routing, explaining what it is, how it works, and why you should care.

 Let’s get started…